Floboysky/dvpILC/README.md

 ## Description and Usage

-The `example_data` directory contains sample data that can be manipulated by the source code.
+The `example_data/` directory contains sample data that can be manipulated by the source code.
 In all the code examples provided below, the `path` and `name` variables can be changed by the user.

 ### Conservation Analysis